learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## Explore the Polynomial Kernels again, yet now performing a train-test-split

-Explore the same parameters you did before when exploring Polynomial Kernels
+Explore the same parameters you did before when exploring polynomial kernels
 - Do a train test split of 2/3 train vs 1/3 test.
 - Train the model on the training set, plot the result and theh accuracy score.
 - Next, plot the model with the test set and the resulting accuracy score.
 Make some notes for yourself on training vs test performance and selecting an appropriate model based on these results.